-Much of the effect that antioxidants can have on blood pressure may be attributed to their effect on endothelial cells, which are described as the first line of defense against coronary artery disease by Frank Schönlau, scientific director for Horphag Research, Hoboken, NJ.
+Some high blood pressure remedies called diuretics work by ridding the body of excess sodium.
+In contrast, much of the effect that antioxidants can have on blood pressure may be attributed to their effect on endothelial cells, which are described as the first line of defense against coronary artery disease by Frank Schönlau, scientific director for Horphag Research, Hoboken, NJ.
 “These cells serve as the ‘traffic cop’ for blood flow, directing blood to the appropriate areas of the body such as the heart, brain, muscles or digestive system to support the body’s actions,” he says.
 If endothelial cells are malfunctioning, coronary arteries can narrow or become blocked, causing plaque to build up and possibly resulting in a heart attack.

 Individuals that take Pycnogenol, a proprietary extract from French maritime pine bark with antioxidant properties, may see lower systolic and diastolic blood pressure, even if their current blood pressure is only marginally high, according to Schönlau.
 The “stickiness” of blood platelets, which determines their tendency to aggregate, has been shown to decrease with Pycnogenol in clinical trials.
 A recent study on Pycnogenol involved those who already had stable coronary artery disease (7).
 Schönlau notes that in this study, the ability of Pycnogenol to help dilate arteries was remarkable, because patients were already taking many heart medications.
 This improvement in endothelial function meant that arteries were better able to “give way” to blood flow.